 The Title I program is a federally supported program that offers assistance to educationally and economically disadvantaged children to help ensure they meet the school system's challenging academic standards.
-The Title I program is to provide instructional activities and supportive services to eligible students over and above those provided by the regular school program.
-When applicable, students must be selected to receive Title I services based on objective criteria that are consistent with federal and state requirements, such as standardized test scores, teacher judgment, and results of pre-school screening and home-school surveys.
+The Title I program provides instructional activities and supportive services to eligible students over and above those provided by the regular school program.
+When applicable, students must be selected to receive Title I services based on objective criteria that are consistent with federal and state requirements, such as standardized test scores, teacher judgment, and results of preschool screening and home-school surveys.

-Qualified Title I schools shall operate as school-wide programs or targeted assistance programs based upon federal eligibility criteria.
-Schoolwide programs shall utilize a comprehensive school improvement process enabling schools to serve all students in the school.
-Targeted assisted programs shall provide services to eligible students in the school having the greatest need for assistance.
+Qualified Title I schools will operate as school-wide programs or targeted assistance programs based upon federal eligibility criteria.
+School-wide programs will utilize a comprehensive school improvement process enabling schools to serve all students in the school.
+Targeted assistance programs will provide services to eligible students in the school having the greatest need for assistance.